diegoromero93/elaniin-test/README.md

 - Email configuration (Please configure on .env file)

-Please clone this repository and configure the database on the .env file after that, follow the next steps
+Please clone this repository and configure the database and email on the .env file after that, follow the next steps
 ```
 composer install